London Summer Program

 Southwestern is approved by the American Bar Association and is a member of the Association of American Law Schools.
 The ABA has approved the International Summer Law Program in London.
 Most applicants must be students in good standing at an American or Canadian law school.
 Applicants with sufficient English proficiency from law schools in European Union and other countries will also be considered for admission.
 Before starting the summer program, each student must have completed the first year of law study and submit a transcript and a letter of good standing from his/her home institution.
 If applications are received from more students than the program can accommodate, applicants' academic performance (as shown by their transcripts) may be considered in deciding which applications will be accepted.

-Students may register for four courses for a maximum total of six-semester units of credit.
+Students may register for two courses for a maximum total of six-semester units of credit.
 Any requests for class change must be made in writing to the Biederman Institute.
 Each professor will administer a written final exam and assign grades.
 Grades will conform to Southwestern's grading policies.
 Southwestern utilizes an alpha grading system in which the actual grade earned is represented by an alphabetical letter.
 Grades range from A+ (4.33) to F (0.00).
 No unit credit will be granted if the grade received is an F. Additional information can be found in Southwestern's Institutional Policies.
 Students are advised to consult their home institution's policies concerning the transfer of credit for coursework.
 There are no prerequisite courses for any of the courses offered in this program.

 Southwestern will send a transcript to the student's home institution following completion of the program and final payment of all tuition and fees.
 Acceptance of transfer credit is subject to determination by the student's home institution.
 Students should be aware that participation in a summer program is unlikely to accelerate their graduation date; students interested in acceleration should consult their home institution.

-NOTE: Acceptances to the program will be offered to applicants on a rolling basis, beginning in February
+NOTE: Acceptances to the program will be offered to applicants on a rolling basis, beginning in February.

 Applications will be accepted until maximum enrollment is reached.
 Enrollment in each course is limited due to classroom size, so early application is strongly encouraged.